 Exhibit 3.4 shows the percentage of respondents who agreed with each of the statements on the survey.
 Similar to the Preschool Survey, every statement presented on the survey was able to obtain agreement from a majority of parents, including 16 items for which at least 80 percent of parents agreed with the statement.
-The statements for which the highest percentage of agreement were those related to the way the school and/or teachers communicate with parents, with the most agreement (92%) on Question 10 "Written information I receive is written in words I understand."
+The statements for which the highest percentage of agreement were those related to the way the school and/or teachers communicate with parents, with the most agreement (93%) on Question 10 "Written information I receive is written in words I understand."

-Parents were least likely to agree with statements about the training provided by the school, how well the school connects parents to other organizations or agencies to support them, or options parents have when they disagree with a decision of the school.
-As in previous years, the statement with the lowest percentage of agreement (60%) was Question 22 "The school and/or school system offers me training about special education issues."
+Parents were least likely to agree with statements about how well the school connects parents to other organizations or agencies to support them, providing parents with information on agencies that can assist with transition from school, or options parents have when they disagree with a decision of the school.
+As in previous years, the statement with the lowest percentage of agreement (63%) was Question 22 "The school and/or school system offers me training about special education issues."

-Exhibit 3.4: Summary of Responses to Survey Questions - School-Age Survey+
+Exhibit 3.4: Summary of Responses to Survey Questions - School-Age Survey